Skip to content

 Skyrim’s Best (and Worst) Tagalongs: My Favourite Followers

 Ah, Skyrim followers.
-They’re the loyal (and sometimes insufferable) companions who make adventuring just a little bit easier—or, depending on your luck, significantly harder.
+They’re the loyal (and sometimes insufferable) companions who make adventuring just a little bit easier.
+Or, depending on your luck, significantly harder.
 From steadfast mercenaries to morally dubious necromancers, these tagalongs are there to block doorways, set off traps, and sometimes, just sometimes, be actually helpful.
-But among the hordes of potential companions,…
+But among the hordes of potential…

 Jen